kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 ### Thanks
-Thanks for reading this lengthy post, in which we saw how we can mimic the use of pointers in pure Haskell code.
+Thanks for reading this lengthy post, in which we saw how we can mimic the use of pointers in pure Haskell code (altough time-travel is an arguably better name for this).
 This comes at a price though: accumulating unevaluated thunks can use up quite a bit of memory, so be careful if you want to use these techniques in a memory critical environment.